jberkel/sms-backup-plus/README.md

 or the [github issues](http://github.com/jberkel/android-sms/issues) for a list of things to work on.

 A new version of android-sms is going to be released to the market soon, see the `next-release` branch.

+If you want to help translating the UI to other languages: [crowdin project page](http://crowdin.net/project/sms-backup-plus/invite).